 The federal government has long considered eagle feathers religious objects.
 In 1994, the White House issued a Policy Concerning Distribution of Eagle Feathers for Native American Religious Purposes.

-Education Code § 35183.1 – Wearing of Traditional Tribal Regalia or Recognized Objects of Religious or Cultural Significance as an Adornment at School Graduation Ceremonies
+- Education Code § 35183.1 – Wearing of Traditional Tribal Regalia or Recognized Objects of Religious or Cultural Significance as an Adornment at School Graduation Ceremonies; “A pupil may wear traditional tribal regalia or recognized objects of religious or cultural significance as an adornment at school graduation ceremonies.”

-MCA § 2-1-315 – Tribal Regalia and Objects of Cultural Significance – Allowed at Public Events
+- MCA § 2-1-315 – Tribal Regalia and Objects of Cultural Significance – Allowed at Public Events; “A state agency or a local government may not prohibit an individual from wearing traditional tribal regalia or objects of cultural significance at a public event.”

 Titman v.
 Clovis Unified School District – Settlement Agreement (June 2, 2015)